sumitkudale21/customer_churn_prediction/README.md

    ![Prediction Page](screenshots/prediction_page.png)

 2. **Metrics**: Displays model performance metrics such as accuracy, precision, recall, and F1-score for multiple models.
-It includes visualizations of these metrics using bar plots, confusion matrices, and ROC curves.
+It includes visualizations of these metrics using bar plots, confusion matrices.

    ![Metrics Page](screenshots/metrics_page.png)